-- How Philip & Kay up and bought a farm a few years ago after Kay went to her first WAPF conference in Chicago — it was my first conference, too!
+- How Philip and Kay up and bought a farm a few years ago after Kay went to her first WAPF conference in Chicago — it was my first conference too, but we didn't know each other yet!
 Read more about that here.

 - How they raise all their own animals for meat and eggs for them, their two daughters' families, and other relatives.
-The way their animals are well cared for, out grazing on lush, green pasture, fed a diet that keeps them healthy (and those who eat the meat), and butchered humanely and with gratefulness.
-Click here to see pictures of their gorgeous farm in my public thank you note, and there I also tell you all about our real foodie field trips, and how the kids and I were pampered like crazy!
+I saw the way their animals are well cared for, out grazing on lush green pasture, fed a diet that keeps them healthy and those who eat that meat, and all butchered humanely and with gratefulness.
+Click here to see pictures of their gorgeous farm in my public thank you note.
+(There I also tell you all about our real foodie field trips, and how the kids and I were pampered like crazy!)

-- How almost everything else they eat is grown by Kay's sister, Brenda, and husband Rick (and their friends), or her friend, Pam.
-See Pam's CSA farm and cheese making shop here, along with a little more about my trip.
+- How almost everything else they eat is grown by Kay's sister, Brenda, and husband Rick (and their friends) in their garden, or her friend Pam on her CSA farm.
+See Pam's farm and cheese making shop here, along with a little more about my trip.